West Texas Wonders

 We’re going on a road trip!
 Read all about our schedule here and follow our adventures on social media:

-In Texas, 95 percent of the land is privately owned, much of it by ranchers.
+By Diana Nguyen In Texas, 95 percent of the land is privately owned, much of it by ranchers.
 And if you drive out West, the swaths of private land holdings get even bigger.
-But how did these parcels of land get to be … Continue reading
+But how did these parcels of land … Continue reading

 In rural West Texas, it doesn’t take much for your internet connection to go down.
 A pounding rainstorm, heavy winds, construction workers accidentally cutting a crucial cable — all very real scenarios that can leave you without internet for hours.
 That’s why … Continue reading

 Marfa’s Adele Powers asked West Texas Wonders about a natural phenomenon that touches the lives of everyone and everything in the region, literally — wind.
 “Windy season is the bane of my existence,” Powers said, “and I think for a … Continue reading